timchipperfield/cv/README.md

 As a [*political consultant*](#work), I worked on fast-paced team-based projects which helped me learn that a great team is greater than the sum of its individual members.

 I usually found myself taking on two roles in a team.
-Firstly, as the one who keeps the team focused on the and goal and lays out solutions to reach project goals on time.
+Firstly, as the one who keeps the team focused on the end goal and lays out solutions to reach project goals on time.
 The second role is that of the workhorse - once the team decides what needs to be done, I can happily take a chunk of a project and run with it.

 I love team and project-based environments and to complement my skills, I [*studied project management*](#education), earning a certificate in 2014.